 Wheelchairs and Other Mobility Devices

 Muni is able to accommodate most mobility devices.
-As a general reference, we are able to accommodate up to 600 pounds with our ramps and are able to accommodate most mobility devices measuring no more than 30 inches by 48 inches.
+As a general reference, Muni vehicles are able accommodate most mobility devices.
+The weight capacity of ramps is 600 lbs. and the securement area on the vehicle is 30" by 48".
 If you are concerned about whether your mobility device can be accommodated, please contact SFMTA Accessible Services at 415.646.2260.

 Segways